 In workspaces that use customer-managed keys for encryption, notebook contents and query contents are not available in search.

-To filter search results by object type, object owner, or last modified date using the advanced Search dialog, do the following:
+To filter search results by object type, object owner, or last modified date on the Search results page, do the following:

 Click the Search field in the top bar of the Databricks workspace or use the keyboard shortcut Command-P, and then press Enter.